Planning

 Coordinators

-Prof. Dr. Heide Glaesmer & Dr. Elisa Haase
+Prof. Dr. Heide Glaesmer & Amelie Pettrich

 Universität Leipzig – Medizinische Fakultät